solo-fsw/opensesame-sample-tasks/pygaze/README.md

 Another possibility is to use an Inline script and the eyetracker.log or eyetracker.log_var function.
 With the eyetracker.log function you can log a message: **eyetracker.log(msg)**.
 With the eyetracker.log_var you can log a variable-value pair: **eyetracker.log_var(var, val)**.
 See the [PyGaze OpenSesame documentation](https://osdoc.cogsci.nl/3.2/manual/eyetracking/pygaze/#function-eyetracker46log40msg41) for more information.

 ## Tobii
-Before you can use a Tobii eye-tracker with PyGaze, which is what OpenSesame uses to interface with eye-trackers, you need to register the eye-tracker's serial number.
+When you use a Tobii eye tracker with PyGaze, you need to register the eye-tracker's serial number.
 This can be done by adding a Python Inline script item at the start of the experiment sequence, and then adding the following code to it:

 ```python
 """